PhompAng/To-do-Bullet/README.md

 3. Click "Add Task" button.

 ##### Adding a task with link
-1. Click on "List" button.
+1. Click on "Link" button.
 2. Type you desired title and put the URL of the destination website in the message field.
 3. Click "Add Task" button.

 ##### Adding a task with file
-1. Click on "List" button.
+1. Click on "File" button.
 2. Type you desired title and put the URL of the file in the message field.
 3. Click "Add Task" button.